 Current Role:

-As a Band 6, my initial responsibility with each shift is to check the patient census, patient acuity and provide a fair patient allocation to nurses, while considering their knowledge, skills and competencies.
-My key role is to be the team lead for the nursing staff, who can address difficult situations and concerns from multidisciplinary team, patients and their families.
+As a Band 6, my responsibility on shift is to check the patient census, patient acuity and provide a fair patient allocation to nurses, while considering their knowledge, skills and competencies.
+Another key role is to be the team lead for the nursing staff, who can address difficult situations and concerns from the multidisciplinary team, patients and their families.

 My career journey

 In December 2012, I started my nursing career as a general ward staff nurse providing care to adults and children.
-I was then transferred as a staff nurse in Emergency Department Trauma in 2013 in the same public hospital.
+I was then transferred as a staff nurse into the Emergency Department.

-In December 2022, I decided to work abroad to know and experience more about paediatric nursing care.
+In December 2022, I made an exciting career move which brought me to England to experience paediatric nursing care in the NHS.
 I successfully passed the international examinations and interviews and became a Band 5 staff nurse in Acorn Ward of Whipps Cross Hospital.
-In March 2025, I underwent the interview for the maternity cover for the Band 6 position, which I successfully obtained.
+In March 2025, I underwent interview for a Band 6 position, which I successfully obtained.

 What does good leadership mean to you and how has this inspired your career?

-In my viewpoint, being a good leader does not equate to being the best and the most popular and loved senior nurse in the ward.
-I perceive good leadership as being humane, compassionate, understanding and helpful to your colleagues and other staff members, especially when they are struggling, since you have been in that position where you started with nothing.
-A good leader is knowledgeable and skilful enough to provide the best quality care to patients, so that you can also support other staff members.
-Moreover, as what my mother always says, “Being a nurse, Cel, you always need to be patient and see your patients as human beings with emotions and as your family member who needs help.”
+In my view, being a good leader does not equate to being the best and the most popular senior nurse in the ward.
+I perceive good leadership as being humane, compassionate, understanding and helpful to your colleagues, especially when they are struggling.
+A good leader is knowledgeable and skilful enough to provide the best quality care to patients, whilst also supporting the team.
+My mother always says, “Being a nurse, you always need to be patient and see your patients as human beings with emotions who need help.”

-I started my nursing career with these viewpoints and virtues in life, and I struggled and worked hard to still maintain this kind of principle in life and in my profession.
+I started my nursing career with these morals and virtues in life, and I have worked hard to still maintain these principles in my profession.
 It inspired me in simple ways like smiling even when your troubled, being optimistic with the results, and working patiently and professionally under pressure.
-It helped me to be more knowledgeable, skilful, professional, compassionate and stronger towards life and my nursing career.
-There were several times when I want to give up with the issues that were thrown to me, but I honestly see the passion and drive in my heart.
-It helps me to become a better human being and a more caring nurse to my patients and their families.
+It helped me to be more knowledgeable, skilful, professional, compassionate and stronger.
+There were several times when I wanted to give up, but I honestly see the passion and drive in my heart.
 There might be personal biases, but I always try to eliminate those and promote equality in different situations.

 What support can you offer to members of the Network?